joelnewcom/joelnewcom.github.io/collections/_craftsmanship/soft-skills/points-to-consider.md

 ### Business Layer
 You need a business-layer in any case.
-As soon as the DAO layer merges businessobjects, manipulates or verifies input, it is something wrong!
+As soon as the DAO layer merges business objects, manipulates or verifies input, it is something wrong!
 The business layer handles logic like dependencies between entities, orphans, mappings, checks etc.
 For example: It’s better to fetch the entity from the business layer for existence-check, rather than doing this in the DAO layer (even it feels better, as the DAO layer is closer to the database)
 The DAO layer should be as simple and neutral as possible.
 You never know what the needs in the future are!